ceos-seo/odc-colab/README.md

 These notebooks can be found in the `notebooks/DCAL` folder.

 ## Usage
-To use the Python module you will need to add some code to the top of your notebook.
+You will need to add some code to the top of your notebook to use the Python module.
 There are two different options for environments.
 ### Local database environment
 This environment is for installing ODC with a local database.